micmejia/bible-dump/AMPC/Matthew/Matt 14.md

-But the boat was by this time out on the sea, _many furlongs_ [a furlong is one-eighth of a mile] _distant from the land_, beaten and tossed by the waves, for the wind was against them.
+But the boat was by this time out on the sea, many furlongs [a furlong is one-eighth of a mile] distant from the land, beaten and tossed by the waves, for the wind was against them.